Kat-lc/tsed/docs/configuration.md

 - type: @@EndpointDirectoriesSettings@@

-Mount all given controllers and map controllers to his corresponding endpoints.
+Mount all given controllers and map controllers to the corresponding endpoints.

-Ts.ED provides the possibility to mount multiple Rest path instead of the default path `/rest`.
+Ts.ED provides the possibility to mount multiple Rest paths instead of the default path `/rest`.
 This option allow you to define a version for an endpoint and select which controllers you want associate with the given path.

 <<< @/docs/snippets/configuration/server-endpoint-versionning.ts